 If the interference is a conductive object, it will increase the reading.
-If the interference is a non-conductive object, (which displaces the liquid from the sensor).
-The reading will be reduced.
+If the interference is a non-conductive object, (which displaces the liquid from the sensor), it will reduce the reading.
 Keep these principles in mind when placing the sensor as well as when troubleshooting.